-Some administrations submitted contributions indicating that the study results for the 5 350-5 470 MHz frequency range are applicable to the 5 725-5 850 MHz frequency range to ensure protection of certain radars that operate across or in portions of the 5 250-5 850 MHz frequency range.
-Some other administrations raised concerns regarding these results because no RLAN characteristics were previously agreed for the 5 725-5 850 MHz frequency range and that the RLAN characteristics utilized for the 5 350-5 470 MHz frequency range cannot be applied similarly to the 5 725-5 850 MHz frequency range.
-Some administrations also highlighted that the sharing environment is significantly different between the two bands due to the ISM designation of the 5 725-5 850 MHz frequency band.
-There are current deployments of RLAN in the 5 725-5 850 MHz band in some countries in all three ITU Regions.
+Some administrations submitted contributions indicating that the study results for the 5 350-5 470 MHz frequency band are applicable to the 5 725-5 850 MHz frequency band to ensure protection of certain radars that operate across or in portions of the 5 250-5 850 MHz frequency band.
+Some other administrations raised concerns regarding these results because no RLAN characteristics were previously agreed for the 5 725-5 850 MHz frequency band and that the RLAN characteristics utilized for the 5 350-5 470 MHz frequency band cannot be applied similarly to the 5 725-5 850 MHz frequency band.
+Some administrations also highlighted that the sharing environment is significantly different between the two frequency bands due to the ISM designation of the 5 725-5 850 MHz frequency band in some countries in all three ITU Regions.
 Therefore, agreement was not reached on the conclusions in these documents.
-1/1.1/5.19 For frequency band 5 925-6 425 MHz:
+1/1.1/5.19 For the frequency band 5 925-6 425 MHz Methods A and C are applicable.